Sialitech/label-siali/docs/source/guide/stats.md

 order: 300
 order_enterprise: 114
 meta_title: Data Labeling Statistics
-meta_description: Label Studio Enterprise documentation about task agreement, annotator consensus, and other data annotation statistics for data labeling and machine learning projects.
+meta_description: Siali Label Enterprise documentation about task agreement, annotator consensus, and other data annotation statistics for data labeling and machine learning projects.
 section: "Quality control"
 ---

-Label Studio Enterprise Edition includes various annotation and labeling statistics.
-The open source Community Edition of Label Studio does not perform these statistical calculations.
-If you're using Label Studio Community Edition, see <a href="https://labelstud.io/guide/label_studio_compare.html">Label Studio Features</a> to learn more.
+Siali Label Enterprise Edition includes various annotation and labeling statistics.
+The open source Community Edition of Siali Label does not perform these statistical calculations.
+If you're using Siali Label Community Edition, see <a href="https://labelstud.io/guide/label_studio_compare.html">Siali Label Features</a> to learn more.

 Annotation statistics help you determine the quality of your dataset, its readiness to be used to train models, and assess the performance of your annotators and reviewers.

 ## Task agreement

 Task agreement shows the consensus between multiple annotators when labeling the same task.
-There are several types of task agreement in Label Studio Enterprise:
+There are several types of task agreement in Siali Label Enterprise:
 - a per-task agreement score, visible on the Data Manager page for a project.
 This displays how well the annotations on a particular task match across annotators.
 - an inter-annotator agreement matrix, visible on the Members page for a project.
 This displays how well the annotations from specific annotators agree with each other in general, or for specific tasks.

 You can also see how the annotations from a specific annotator compare to the prediction scores for a task, or how they compare to the ground truth labels for a task.

-For more about viewing agreement in Label Studio Enterprise, see [Verify model and annotator performance](quality.html#Verify-model-and-annotator-performance).
+For more about viewing agreement in Siali Label Enterprise, see [Verify model and annotator performance](quality.html#Verify-model-and-annotator-performance).

 ## Agreement method

 The agreement method defines how [agreement scores](stats.html#Agreement-score) across all annotations for a task are combined to form a single inter-annotator agreement score.
-Label Studio uses the mean average of all inter-annotation agreement scores for each annotation pair as the final task agreement score.
+Siali Label uses the mean average of all inter-annotation agreement scores for each annotation pair as the final task agreement score.

 Review the diagram for a full explanation:
 <div style="text-align:center"><img alt="Diagram showing annotations are collected for each task, agreement scores are computed for each pair, the resulting scores are averaged for a task." width=800 height=365 src="/images/LSE/stats-no_grouping.png"/></div>